MyriamJo/Factory-RHEL/README.md

 # Factory User & Task Management — RHEL System Administration

-A small factory's employee/task-tracking system built entirely out of Linux users, groups, and filesystem permissions on Red Hat Enterprise Linux — no application code, just the OS's own access-control primitives doing the enforcement, plus two bash scripts for the day-to-day workflow.
+A small factory's employee/task-tracking system built entirely out of Linux users, groups, and filesystem permissions on Red Hat Enterprise Linux, the OS's own access-control primitives doing the enforcement, plus two bash scripts for the day-to-day workflow.

 ## Scenario

 One supervisor oversees 3 engineers and 3 operators, organized into 3 paired production lines (each pairing one engineer with one operator).
 Every employee is assigned 10 tasks.
 Employees submit finished tasks into a personal drop box; the supervisor runs a script that scores each employee's completion ratio.
-Everything — who can read whose task list, who can submit where, who can see what's been turned in — is enforced by Unix ownership, group membership, and permission bits, rather than by any application logic.
+Everything (who can read whose task list, who can submit where, who can see what's been turned in) is enforced by Unix ownership, group membership, and permission bits, rather than by any application logic.

 ```